I-Dont-Remember/hugo-shortcodes/content/shortcodes/read_file_contents.md

 source: ""
 ---

-Read in the contents of any file in your source repo.
+A Hugo shortcode to read in the contents of any file in your source repo.
 Fun fact, created because of this repo!
 I wanted a way to showcase the shortcodes on the page, but not worry about the displayed content and the actual shortcode getting out of sync!

 - [os.readFile docs](https://gohugo.io/functions/readfile/)
 - [Hugo Functions for more ideas like this](https://gohugo.io/functions/)